Turning insight into action: How Lyreco built a daily discipline of journey management

 Like many companies, Lyreco began by mapping journeys.
 But those maps quickly multiplied.
 “So many files, so many formats, each team had its own version, its own way to send it,” Aude Jacquemin recounted.
 “And when it came time to decide, you have endless debates.”

-The consequence was predictable, as she explained: “You have no clear prioritization, a loss of wasted energy, and sometimes programs that fizzle out before having any impact.”
+The consequence was predictable, as she explained: “You have no clear prioritization, a loss of wasted energy, and sometimes programs can fizzle out before having any impact.”
 The problem wasn’t the journey maps themselves; it was the absence of a real practice behind them.
 Mapping existed, but the discipline did not.

 From project to process

 For Lyreco, the breakthrough came when they started thinking about journeys differently.
 “Journey management is not a deliverable but a current, daily discipline,” said Aude Jacquemin.
 “It’s a common language that can reconnect IT, business, and the customer.”
+This is a real change that needs to be made.

 With this mindset, Lyreco rebuilt its approach around a single, universal journey framework — simple, visual, and tied to OKRs, KPIs, and clear definitions of success.
 “It’s easy for everyone to understand,” she emphasized.
 “It’s one shared framework, visible to all.”